On drift parameter estimation for reflected fractional Ornstein-Uhlenbeck processes: Abstract

 \section{Abstract}

-\noi We consider a reflected Ornstein-Uhlenbeck process driven by a fractional Brownian motion with Hurst parameter $H\in(0,1)$.
+{ \noi We consider a reflected Ornstein-Uhlenbeck process $X$ driven by a fractional Brownian motion with Hurst parameter $H\in (0, \frac12) \cup (\frac12, 1)$.
 Our goal is to estimate an unknown drift parameter $\alpha\in (-\infty,\infty)$ on the basis of continuous observation of the state process.
-We first derive two kinds of fractional Girsanov formula for $H\in(0,1)$ and show that they are equivalent, by establishing a transformation result between a fractional Brownian motion and a standard Brownian motion.
-Then, we investigate the standard maximum likelihood estimator of the drift parameter and prove its strong consistency and asymptotic normality.
-As an improved estimator, we derive the explicit formulas for the sequential maximum likelihood estimator and its mean squared error by assuming the process is observed until a certain information reaches a specified precision level.
-The estimator is shown to be unbiased, uniformly normally distributed, and efficient in the mean square error sense.
+We establish Girsanov theorem for the process $X$, derive the standard maximum likelihood estimator of the drift parameter $\alpha$, and prove its strong consistency and asymptotic normality.
+As an improved estimator, we obtain the explicit formulas for the sequential maximum likelihood estimator and its mean squared error by assuming the process is observed until a certain information reaches a specified precision level.
+The estimator is shown to be unbiased, uniformly normally distributed, and efficient in the mean square error sense.}

 \noi {\it Keywords: Reflected fractional Ornstein-Uhlenbeck processes, fractional Brownian motion, fractional calculus, parameter estimation, maximum likelihood estimator, sequential maximum likelihood estimator.}